-- a State or Territory recreational boat licence. - a Royal Yachting Association qualification.
+- a State or Territory recreational boat licence. - · a Royal Yachting Association qualification.

-tender has the meaning given by NSCV Part B.
+tender has the same meaning as in NSCV Part B.

 vessel management plan, for a heritage vessel, means a management plan, certified by an accredited marine surveyor with heritage vessel experience, knowledge and skills, that includes the following matters: